 We offer private lessons on all the major orchestral and band instruments, piano, harp, and voice.
-Required for music majors and music minors, these lessons are open, based on audition, to non-music majors as faculty time permits.
-Auditions for these opportunities are held at the beginning of each school year.
+Private lessons are required for music majors and music minors.
 For more information about auditions, contact the music department office.

 The Center for Performing Arts is the department's primary facility, shared with the Department of Theatre.
 The building houses the 400-seat Gates-Abegglen Theatre, the 150-seat Souers Recital Hall, rehearsal rooms, classrooms, faculty offices and studios, and student practice rooms.
 The CPA also contains the Amos Music Library and Listening Center, with more than 40,000 volumes and 18,500 recordings, the Electronic Music Studio, and a new class keyboard laboratory with Macintosh computer/keyboard MIDI workstations for instruction and practice in keyboard skills and music theory/composition.